 - Conventional loans – These are best for homebuyers with solid credit and a decent down payment saved up.
 They’re available at most banks and through many independent mortgage lenders.

 A first-time homebuyer, for instance, might consider an FHA loan, which requires a minimum credit score of 500 with a 10 percent down payment or a minimum score of 580 with as little as 3.5 percent down.
+A conventional loan could be a better fit for a homebuyer with a higher credit score and more down payment savings.

-5. Find a mortgage lender
+Step 5: Find a mortgage lender

 To find the right lender, “speak with friends, family members and your agent and ask for referrals,” advises Guy Silas, branch manager for the Rockville, Maryland office of Embrace Home Loans.
 “Also, look on rating sites, perform internet research and invest the time to truly read consumer reviews on lenders.